AndyObtiva/glimmer-dsl-libui/README.md

 - All boolean property readers return `true` or `false` in Ruby instead of the [libui](https://github.com/andlabs/libui) original `0` or `1` in C.
 - All boolean property writers accept `true`/`false` in addition to `1`/`0` in Ruby
 - All string property readers return a `String` object in Ruby instead of the [libui](https://github.com/andlabs/libui) Fiddle pointer object.
-- Automatically allocate font descriptors upon instantiating `font_button` controls and free them when destorying `font_button` controls
+- Automatically allocate font descriptors upon instantiating `font_button` controls and free them when destroying `font_button` controls
-- Automatically allocate color value pointers upon instantiating `color_button` controls and free them when destorying `color_button` controls
+- Automatically allocate color value pointers upon instantiating `color_button` controls and free them when destroying `color_button` controls
 - On the Mac, if no `menu` items were added, an automatic `quit_menu_item` is added to enable quitting with CTRL+Q
 - When destroying a control nested under a `horizontal_box` or `vertical_box`, it is automatically deleted from the box's children
 - When destroying a control nested under a `form`, it is automatically deleted from the form's children